 I often get messages asking for tips on how to start in the industry, what to get for a kit when you're a trainee and how to read a call sheet.
 It is quite scary to start and go out in the film world after make-up school.

 This course is a way to make it easier for anyone in this situation.
 It's online, accessible from anywhere as long as you have an Internet access.

 On the 10th of March, there's a follow-up Q&A where you can ask questions Live.
 It's super easy to join in, even for people who don't like tech.

 There are worksheets to help you work through the exercises & keep you on track day-to-day.

-You get free upgrades to the course (after the 11th, the price will double).
+You get free upgrades to the course and access to the quarterly Q&A..